- Call Number:

 A printed Guide accompanies the microfilm edition of the Henry Laurens Papers.
 It includes an introduction and combined microfilm shelf list and table of contents prepared by Philip M. Hamer.
 An electronic copy of the Microform Shelf List and Table of Contents is available.

-The online finding aid to this collection can be found at the South Carolina Historical Society webpage, by clicking on "Laurens, Henry".
+The online finding aid to this collection can be found on the South Carolina Historical Society website.

 Some reels have been filmed upside down.